Sadhvi Sharma

 4 Years

-Time between this concept and Splitwise validating it by shipping it themselves
+Time between concept and Splitwise validating it by shipping the feature themselves

 Learnings